ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

   * If this awaiter implements `INotifyCompletion` and the `IsCompleted` property is false, then it calls the method `void AwaitOnCompleted<TA,TSM>(ref TA awaiter, ref TSM sm) where TA : INotifyCompletion where TSM : IAsyncStateMachine` on `sm.builder`.
 It is an error if this instance method doesn't exist or isn't public or has the wrong constraints.
 Again the builder is expected to call `awaiter.OnCompleted(action)` similarly, or call `sm.MoveNext()` itself.

 In the case where the builder type is a struct, and `sm` is also a struct, it's important to consider what happens should the builder decide to *box* the struct, e.g. by doing `IAsyncStateMachine boxed_sm = sm`.
 This will always create a new copy of `sm`, which will in turn contain a new copy of `sm.builder`.
 * The builder is at liberty anytime to call `boxed_sm.SetStateMachine(boxed_sm)`.
-This will invoke the `void SetStateMachine(IAsyncStateMachine boxed_sm)` method on `boxed_sm.builder`.
-It is an error if this instance method doesn't exist or isn't public.
+The implementation of this method is compiler-generated, but its only effect is to invoke the `void SetStateMachine(IAsyncStateMachine boxed_sm)` method on `boxed_sm.builder`.
+It is an error if this instance method on the builder doesn't exist or isn't public.
 * This mechanism is typically used by struct builder types so they can box only once the `sm` parameter they receive in their `Start` or `AwaitOnCompleted` or `AwaitUnsafeOnCompleted` methods; on subsequent calls, they ignore that parameter and used the version they have already boxed.